maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 To do for version 4.1:

-* Add in test to require a certain number of significant figures/decimal places at validation stage.
 * Add support for matrices with floating point entries, and testing numerical accuracy.
 * Enable individual questions to load Maxima libraries.
 (See issue #305)

+### Numbers input type

+Require a number, written in a particular form, at validation stage

+* A fraction (in lowest terms?)
+* A rationalised number (no variables)
+* A floating point number, given to certain number of significant figures/decimal places.
+* Base N (Next version when this functionality becomes available).
+* Check if decimal separator is in the wrong place #314

+Some of this functionality will cascade to the units and matrix input types.